-In "Everything Breaks", Billy breaks his umbilical cord while he's still in his mom's womb.
-That's a combination of Squick and Nightmare Fuel cranked Up to Eleven.
+- In "Everything Breaks", Billy breaks his umbilical cord while he's still in his mom's womb.
+Some expecting mothers might get paranoid if they watched this episode.

-In the Mars episode when Mandy is about to fall from a platform Irwin says "I'll save you Mandy, grab my hand" and Mandy replies "Ew, no way, I know where that hand's been!"
+- In "Billy and Mandy vs. The Martians", when Mandy is about to fall from a platform Irwin says "I'll save you Mandy, grab my hand" and Mandy replies "Ew, no way, I know where that hand's been!"

 Billy: "Okay I can explain that!"